 - Program with Donald Antrim, MacArthur Fellow and novelist

 - Post-play discussion by MIP’s Lisa Slater for Company One’s most recent play, Dry Land

 The International Connections Committee (ICC) was formed at MIP to provide the membership with opportunities for lively contact and ongoing exchange with members of the international psychoanalytic community.
-Two to four times a year the ICC hosts international visitors and invite them to present to the membership in an informal format dedicated to open discussion.
+Two to four times a year the ICC hosts international visitors and invites them to present to the membership in an informal format dedicated to open discussion.
 The ICC provides the MIP community with information to attend and present at international conferences.
-The International Connections Committee also encourages our community to think and write on issues of immigration and cultural experience.
+In recent years, The International Connections Committee invited people from local international communities to speak on immigration and cultural experience.

 Examples of past ICC events:

-Psychoanalysis and the new public culture of childbirth with Dr. Lisa Baraitser
+- Psychoanalysis and the new public culture of childbirth with Dr. Lisa Barrister, London

-Identity themes in psychotherapy with an adopted mixed-race adolescent: case presentation from the Tavistock Clinic with Margaret Rustin
+- Identity themes in psychotherapy with an adopted mixed-race adolescent: case presentation from the Tavistock Clinic with Margaret Rustin, London